 We can’t talk about data protection without mentioning the General Data Protection Regulation (GDPR).
 It was a game-changer in the world of data privacy when it went into effect in May 2018 and applies to any organisation that handles personal data of EU citizens.
 In post Brexit UK it was applied to the Data Protection Act 2018.

 It's a regulation that sets the bar high for data collection, storage, and usage, and empowers individuals with rights over their own personal information.
 It's not just a set of guidelines, it's designed to be a statement that personal data deserves to be protected and respected.
-With approximately 15 million data records being exposed worldwide through data breaches during the third quarter of 2022 it’s relevance is clear.
+With the number of breached records number a whopping 8,214,886,660 in 2023 it’s relevance is clear.
 Organisations need to do better when it comes to securing their customers data.

 Non-compliance with GDPR can result in severe penalties for organisations.
 Fines can reach up to €20 million or 4% of the company's global annual revenue, whichever is higher and enforcement agencies haven’t been and aren’t shy from utilising it either.
 In 2021 Amazon, arguably the world’s largest retailer was hit with a fine worth €746 million ($877 million)!
 The most recent GDPR fine that made the headlines was WhatsApp receiving a €5.5m penalty from Ireland's Data Protection Commission (DPC) for breaching GDPR regulations.
 The company was ordered to align its data processing practices with GDPR within six months.